tianchengzhe/EllipTrack_docs/docs/GUI_parameter.rst

    *  **Channel** --- Name of the fluorescence channel.

       The first channel should image cell nuclei.
 Images of this channel will be used for Segmentation and Track Linking.
-Images of other channels will be used for Signal Extraction.
+Images of the other channels will be used for Signal Extraction.

    *  **Signal** --- Name of the signal to measure.
    *  **Image Path** --- Path to the folder storing the images.
 Check "Same" if the images of all channels locate in the same folder.